Brazil - São Paulo

-Upload your CV and a motivation letter (both in English) in ONE PDF-document, naming it “firstname.surname” (e.g. “frida.kahlo.pdf”).
+Please upload your CV and a motivation letter, both in English, in a single PDF document named 'firstname.surname' (for example, 'frida.kahlo.pdf'), to the application form.
 Introduce yourself in the motivation letter (1 page A4), and mention one or two preferences regarding the project destination, as well as why you are interested in going to these countries.

 The two application periods help us to organize the interviews so we can ensure that you will have the best possible experience with PIECES and receive all necessary information on time.

 Your English level will be tested while we get get to know you.
 We will also assess if you are fit for teaching at one of our projects.
 The interviews will take place on a weekly basis.
 If you meet our internal application standards we will send you a selection of possible interview time slots from which you will be able to freely choose.
 The later you apply the less choices you will have so keep this in mind when applying at the end of our applicaiton period.
 The interviews will take place in person at the University of St. Gallen.

 Selection of the Volunteers